 During an eye physical, an optometrist or ophthalmologist performs a series of tests and examinations to determine how well the patient’s vision is and if there are any current health risks to the eyes.

 For many patients, one of the main reasons they decide to have an eye exam is to determine the type of prescription they need for the contacts or glasses.
 However, eye physicals can do a lot more than determine what kind of lenses the patient needs.

 Nearly everybody can develop an eye disease at some point in their life, and a lot of these diseases can develop without symptoms in their early stages.
 If they develop without the patient’s knowledge, they can eventually cause permanent vision damage and, in more serious cases, blindness.

 What Should You Do?

 Each patient is different, and optometrists work hard to cater to their needs.
-Many resources, including the American Optometric Association, have their recommendations for how often a patient should have an eye physical, but MOA recommends adult patients to have an eye physical once every year, even if they are low risk.
+Many resources, including the American Optometric Association, have their recommendations for how often a patient should have an eye physical, but Medical Optometry America recommends adult patients to have an eye physical once every year, even if they are low risk.

 By maintaining regular eye physicals, optometrists can detect issues early and can create a management or treatment plan to serve the patients’ needs best.

 The Eye Physical Process